 - Written, verbal, and non-verbal communication skills

-- Ability to make time and travel commitment for all seminars and trips
+- Ability to make time and travel commitment

 The Selection Committee will also consider and apply the following additional policies: